TomatenKuchenDEV/docs/docs/feeds.md

 ### Default configuration {#default}

 ![](/img/rss_feeds_default.png)
-The fields should be set to this for an optimal experience, but you can of course edit or move them to your liking.

 - `{author}`: The author of the post, if any
 - `{title}`: The title of the post